campwill/sitemap-crawler/README.md

 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. In the top right corner, enable **Developer mode**.
 4. Click on the **Load unpacked** button.
-5. Find and select the extracted `Sitemap Crawler`.
+5. Find and select the extracted `Sitemap Crawler` folder.

 Your extension is now installed and ready to use.